wonderpl/dolly-web/docs/web_services/user.md

 ### Update

-To add or delete videos from a channel, send a list of video instance ids that the channel needs to contain.
+To add or delete videos from a channel, `PUT` a list of video instance ids that the channel needs to contain.
 Any videos not included, but are currently in the channel, will be removed.